wangzitao21/mf6pqc/README.md

 ---

+> ⚠️ Note: Please use MODFLOW 6 version 6.4.3, as newer versions (e.g., 6.6.3) are currently not supported.

 ## Installation & Setup

 1. Download the appropriate `mf6` executable for your operating system from [MODFLOW EXECUTABLES](https://github.com/MODFLOW-ORG/executables), and place it in the `./bin/` directory of this project.